 A Message from the Editor-in-Chief:

 Thank you for visiting the website of the Journal of Engineering Technology (JET)®.
-JET is a refereed journal published semi-annually, in spring and fall, by the Engineering Technology Division (ETD) of the American Society for Engineering Education (ASEE), and is indexed by the Engineering Index (EI) Compendex and the Science Citation Index (SCI).
+JET is a refereed journal published semi-annually, in spring and fall, by the Engineering Technology Division (ETD) of the American Society for Engineering Education (ASEE), and is indexed in Science Citation Index Expanded through Elsevier, the Applied Science & Technology Index through Ebscohost, Technology Collection through ProQuest and Ei Compendex and Engineering Village through Elsevier.
 The journal was first published in 1984 and has since become one of the major publication venues of refereed scholarly works for engineering technology educators.
 The purpose of the Journal of Engineering Technology® is spelled out in the JET Editorial Policy document.

 Potential authors should refer to the JET Editorial Policy, the Manuscript Guidelines, and the Style Guide on the “Information for Authors” page for submission requirements and style.
 Manuscripts should be submitted to the JET Manuscript Editor, Moin Uddin, for review in the following areas: accreditation, active learning, applied research, assessment, capstone projects, classroom activities, curriculum design, distance learning, industry partners, innovative pedagogy, laboratories, non-technical skills, and other topics related to engineering technology practice and education.
-For the latest call for manuscripts, please click here Fall 2019 Call for Manuscripts.
+For the latest call for manuscripts, please click here: Spring 2020 Call for Manuscripts.

 All JET manuscripts undergo double-blind peer review as well as an editorial board review.
 Potential manuscript reviewers should contact the Manuscript Editor, Moin Uddin, for more information on how to apply to become a peer reviewer.
 Existing peer reviewers should refer to the JET Reviewer Guidelines on the “Information for Reviewers” page for manuscript review requirements.